-> When we want to talk about a specific person or item, we use the definite article.
-We have only one definite article that is 'the'.
+When we want to talk about a specific person or item, we use the definite article.
+There is only one definite article in English and that is 'the'.
 Let us study the following examples:

 Sheila wanted to talk to you about

-As you can see, the sentence is indicating a specific event, not just simply an event.
+As you can see, the sentence is indicating a specific event, not just any event.

 Shall we go to